Skip to main content

 Goals are specific, measurable outcomes you want to achieve.
 Purpose is the deeper reason behind why those goals matter.
 Goals change regularly; purpose remains relatively stable.
 You might have a goal to grow revenue by 20%, but your purpose might be to create meaningful work that transforms lives.
 Goals are the what; purpose is the why.

-You are not alone.
+You're not alone.
 Many leaders feel this way.
 Start with what you do know: your universal purpose is to glorify God.
 From there, pay attention to what breaks your heart, what makes you come alive, and where you see fruit in your work.
 Purpose often becomes clearer through action, not just reflection.
 Take the next faithful step and trust that clarity will come.

 Your core purpose typically stays consistent, but its expression can change dramatically through different seasons of life.
 The CEO season looks different from the startup founder season.
 The parent of young children expresses purpose differently than the empty nester.
 Think of purpose as a direction rather than a destination.
 The direction stays the same; the terrain changes.

 First, recognize that purpose is bigger than your job title.
 You can live purposefully in any role.
 Second, look for meaning in how you do your work, not just what you do.
 Third, consider whether this season is temporary or whether God might be calling you to something different.
-Sometimes restlessness is an invitation to change; sometimes it is an invitation to find deeper meaning where you are.
+Sometimes restlessness is an invitation to change; sometimes it's an invitation to find deeper meaning where you are.

 Purpose flows from Love.
-When you know you are loved by God, you can receive the purpose He has for you without needing to earn it.
+When you know you're loved by God, you can receive the purpose He has for you without needing to earn it.
 Purpose fuels Passion, giving you a reason to stay engaged when things get hard.
 And Purpose sustains Persistence, providing the why that keeps you going when you want to quit.
 All four cornerstones work together.

 Purpose becomes a filter for decisions.
 When you know why you exist, you can evaluate opportunities against that purpose.
 Does this align with what God designed me for?
 Does this move me toward or away from my calling?
-Purpose-driven leaders make decisions from conviction rather than consensus, because they have an anchor that does not shift with circumstances.
+Purpose-driven leaders make decisions from conviction rather than consensus, because they have an anchor that doesn't shift with circumstances.

 This tension is real but often false.
 Purpose-driven organizations frequently outperform because they attract committed employees and loyal customers.
 However, when genuine conflict exists, purpose-driven leaders prioritize faithfulness over outcomes.
-Your job is to be faithful; God is job is to handle results.
+Your job is to be faithful; God's job is to handle results.
 Trust that obedience to purpose leads to flourishing, even if the timeline differs from your plan.

 Start by living it.
 Your team watches what you do more than what you say.
 Then articulate it clearly and consistently.
 Connect daily work to larger purpose.
 Celebrate when team members embody purpose.
 And create space for their purpose to intersect with organizational purpose.
 The most powerful teams are those where individual and collective purpose align.